Epidemiology of cancer: Risk factors

-The most significant risk factor is age.
-According to cancer researcher Robert A. Weinberg, "If we lived long enough, sooner or later we all would get cancer."
-Essentially all of the increase in cancer rates between prehistoric times and people who died in England between 1901 and 1905 is due to increased lifespans.
+According to the National Cancer Institute the factor which corresponds mostly to a positive probability of cancer is increasing age.
+A The Lancet survey published 2022 found the most risk causing factor was tobacco consumption by smoking.

 Although the age-related increase in cancer risk is well-documented, the age-related patterns of cancer are complex.
 Some types of cancer, like testicular cancer, have early-life incidence peaks, for reasons unknown.
 Besides, the rate of age-related increase in cancer incidence varies between cancer types with, for instance, prostate cancer incidence accelerating much faster than brain cancer.
 It has been proposed that the age distribution of cancer incidence can be viewed as the distribution of probability to accumulate the required number of driver events by the given age.

 Over a third of cancer deaths worldwide (and about 75-80% of cancers in the United States) are due to potentially modifiable risk factors.
 The leading modifiable risk factors worldwide are: